 Jobber vs. Workiz (2026): Which Field Service Platform Fits Your Shop?

-Jobber and Workiz are competing field service management platforms targeting small-to-mid-size home service contractors.
-Both handle the core workflow of quote → schedule → invoice → collect, with polished mobile apps and transparent pricing.
-Jobber is best for trades with complex, planned work, while Workiz is best for high-volume, phone-driven operations like locksmith, cleaning, and appliance repair.
+Jobber and Workiz are field service management platforms for small-to-mid-size home service contractors.
+Both handle quote → schedule → invoice → collect workflows.
+They have polished mobile apps and clear pricing.
+Jobber works best for complex, planned work.
+Workiz works best for high-volume, phone-driven operations like locksmith, cleaning, and appliance repair.

 How Do Jobber and Workiz Compare on Pricing and Value?

 One pattern shows up consistently: Workiz tends to be cheaper at comparable tiers.
-That matters when you’re scaling a small crew and every software dollar competes against a van payment.
+That matters when scaling a small crew.
+Every software dollar competes against a van payment.

-Workiz offers a free plan for very small operations — unusually accessible for contractors just formalizing their business.
-Jobber charges $49/month for its entry-level Core plan (billed annually), which is reasonable but doesn’t include features like two-way texting or online booking that many shops consider standard now.
+Workiz offers a free plan for very small operations.
+This is unusual for contractors just formalizing their business.
+Jobber charges $49/month for its entry-level Core plan (billed annually).
+This is reasonable but doesn’t include features like two-way texting or online booking.
+Many shops now expect these as standard.

-Jobber’s higher tiers unlock more automation, reporting depth, and integrations, but the cost climbs meaningfully.
-If you’re comparing feature-for-feature at a mid-tier level, Workiz typically delivers similar or better functional breadth for less money.
-That said, pricing changes frequently on both platforms — promotional rates, per-user fees, and add-on costs can shift the real-world number significantly, so verify current figures directly before committing.
+Jobber’s higher tiers unlock more automation, reporting, and integrations.
+But the cost climbs meaningfully.
+At a mid-tier level, Workiz typically delivers similar functional breadth for less money.
+That said, pricing changes frequently on both platforms.
+Promotional rates, per-user fees, and add-on costs shift the real-world number.
+Verify current figures directly before committing.

-Neither platform is in ServiceTitan or FieldEdge territory, where pricing isn’t published and you’ll need to request a quote (see our full ServiceTitan review and our full FieldEdge review).
-Both Jobber and Workiz keep their pricing relatively transparent, which puts them ahead of enterprise-tier competitors on that front.
+Neither platform is in ServiceTitan or FieldEdge territory.
+Those don’t publish pricing — you request a quote (see our full ServiceTitan review and our full FieldEdge review).
+Jobber and Workiz keep pricing relatively transparent.
+That puts them ahead of enterprise-tier competitors.

 Which Trades Are Each Platform Built For?